b255fish/dontcallme/README.md

 ### 3. CI/CD
   > The process of writing the source code, building, ["4"](#4-distribution-and-maintenance), and individual testing of the project was so slow that I tried to use it when we was done with each task.
 However, amount of work to do keep growing, and that doesn't happen.

-  > We were going to use Jekins that have MIT License.
+  > We were going to use Jekins that have MIT License with Gradle.

 #